Before configuring a Data Transfer Service (DTS) task with an Oracle source or destination, complete the following steps:

 select * from user_tab_privs;

-select granted_role from user_role_privs;What to do next
+select granted_role from user_role_privs;What's next

 Appendix